XuZitai/S2S-WTV/README.md

 ### Citation

+This article is accepted by IEEE TGRS.
 If you use this model in your research, please cite:

     @ARTICLE{xu2023,
     author={Xu, Zitai and Luo, Yisi and Wu, Bangyu and Meng, Deyu},